Fox scores career-high 44, Kings roll past Warriors 141-119

 Warriors: Mychal Mulder was held out because of illness.

 Kings: Fox’s previous career high was 43 points against New Orleans on Jan.
-17. … Kyle Guy scored a career-high 17 points.
+17. … Kyle Guy scored a career-best 17 points.

 UP NEXT